Certification schemes

 RSB Global Fuels Certification

-RSB has developed the most robust and credible standard for the production of fuels anywhere in the world – ensuring that fuel production can demonstrate real greenhouse gas (GHG) emission reductions, while not contributing to issues like deforestation, global hunger and ecological breakdown.
+This voluntary certification applies to the production of fuels anywhere in the world – ensuring that fuel production can demonstrate real greenhouse gas (GHG) emission reductions while not contributing to issues like deforestation, global hunger and ecological breakdown.

-RSB’s Global Fuels Certification describes how to produce fuels from bio-based and advanced feedstocks in a way that enhances long-term environmental and social outcomes.
-It is composed of a variety of procedures and methodologies that describe how to produce and trade bio-based and advanced fuels.
+RSB’s Global Fuels Certification describes how to produce fuels from bio-based and advanced feedstocks to enhance long-term environmental and social outcomes.
+It comprises various procedures and methodologies that describe how to produce and trade bio-based and advanced fuels.

 RSB Global Advanced Products Certification

-RSB has developed a ground-breaking approach to allow the certification of advanced products against RSB’s best-in-class sustainability framework – ensuring that the non-energy products supply chains can demonstrate real positive impacts through sustainable production, climate change mitigation and reduced use of fossil resources.
+RSB enables the certification of advanced products against RSB’s best-in-class sustainability framework – ensuring that the non-energy products supply chains can demonstrate real positive impacts through sustainable production, climate change mitigation and reduced use of fossil resources.

 RSB’s Certification for Global Advanced Products describes how to produce advanced products in a way that enhances long-term environmental and social outcomes.
 It is composed of a variety of procedures and methodologies that describe how to produce and trade advanced products.